Ebiroll/qemu_esp32/README.md

 ```
 git clone https://github.com/OSLL/qemu-xtensa -b  xtensa-esp32
-but requires that you run a patched gdb to run in qemu.
+but requires that you run a patched gdb to run gdb with qemu.
 If not you will get Remote 'g' packet reply is too long:
 The key to using the original gdb, is to set num_regs = 104, in core-esp32.c

 git clone https://github.com/Ebiroll/qemu_esp32.git qemu_esp32_patch